stephanfabregas/vimconfig/README.md

 By default in vim from v7.4, vim will look for configurations in `~/.vim/vimrc` and `~/.vimrc`.
 But just to be safe, it's good to include this command in `~/.vimrc`.

+### Using vim in Putty

+Putty terminal emulator for Windows is infamous for its horrible color scheme.
+It is, however, possible to get this vim configuration to work well with Putty.
+In the Putty setup, under Window -> Colours, check the box labeled, "Allow terminal to use xterm 256-colour mode" and set the bolded text indication to use the font, not the color.

+Then, in the `~/.vim/vimrc`, uncomment the if/else statement under the Putty section.